dmastylo/Convert_To_Bootstrap_3/README.md

 # ConvertToBootstrap3

-WIP

-A gem to convert all markup in .html and .html.erb files in a folder from Bootstrap 2 into Bootstrap 3 markup.
+This gem converts all .html files in a folder from Bootstrap 2 into Bootstrap 3 markup.
+This includes language specific files like .html.erb, or others.

 Requires PhantomJS headless browser.